awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ### Your app is too large to deploy<a name="app-too-large-to-deploy"></a>

+Amplify limits the size of an SSR deployment to 50 MB\.
 If you try to deploy a Next\.js SSR app to Amplify and get a `RequestEntityTooLargeException` error, your app is too large to deploy\.
 You can attempt to work around this issue by adding cache cleanup code to your `next.config.js` file\.

 The following is an example of code in the `next.config.js` file that performs cache cleanup\.